Tools and Hardware

 Claude

-Claude from Anthropic is my primary AI assistant.
-I use it constantly — for writing, thinking through design problems, reviewing copy, and debugging.
-What keeps me coming back is how well it reasons through nuanced questions and its ability to engage with design intent rather than just generate output.
-It has meaningfully changed how I approach problem-solving day to day.
+Claude from Anthropic is my primary AI assistant — for writing, thinking through design problems, reviewing copy, and debugging.
+What keeps me coming back is how well it reasons through nuanced questions and engages with design intent rather than just generating output.

 Claude Code

 Claude Code is Anthropic's agentic CLI that runs Claude directly inside my terminal and editor.
-It handles the bulk of my development workflow: writing and refactoring code, managing Git commits, scaffolding new components, and navigating the codebase.
-It is not a passive autocomplete — it takes on real tasks and executes them end to end.
+It handles writing and refactoring code, managing Git commits, scaffolding components, and navigating the codebase.
 Building this site is largely a collaboration between me and Claude Code.

 Productivity